helion3/inspire-tree/README.md

 **TreeNodes**

 Multiple `TreeNode`s are contained within an Array-like object.
+The `TreeNodes` class extends `Array`, but we currently only provide official tests/support for Array prototype methods available in all of our target browsers.

+However, there are a few exceptions:

+- `lastIndexOf` cannot be applied because nodes may not be duplicated.
+Use `indexOf`.

-`TreeNodes` maps several TreeNode methods so you can invoke them on all nodes in the collection, or recursively down the nodes and their children.
+`TreeNodes` maps several `TreeNode` methods so you can invoke them on all nodes in the collection, or recursively down the nodes and their children.

 *Expands only root nodes inside this collection:*